Click on a heading for additional information regarding the specification

 The internal doors are beech type honeycomb core or massive pre-painted MDF door and fitted with a lock and key and standard hardware.
 Staircases are included where accommodation is provided on the upper floors.

 Quarter turn or two quarter turn staircases are constructed of first quality beech and fitted with a hand rail and balustrade.
-Straight staircases are made of pine and fitted with a hand rail and balustrade.

 Alternative choices of door models and hardware in our showroom.